luispuerto/MarkdownPreview/docs/src/markdown/extras.md

     ]
 ```

 If you are using `pymdownx.arithmatex` you can configure it like so to take advantage of the generalized configuration.
-You are also free to customize Arithmatex to output in a more MathJax specific form or tweak the output to your liking, though you may have to modify your MatjJax config to accommodate certain changes.
+You are also free to customize Arithmatex to output in a more MathJax specific form or tweak the output to your liking, though you may have to modify your MathJax config to accommodate certain changes.
 Check out Arithmatex documentation for more info.

 ```js
     "markdown_extensions": {